rust-lang/book/src/ch03-03-how-functions-work.md

 expression that evaluates to the value `11`.
 Expressions can be part of
 statements: in Listing 3-1, the `6` in the statement `let y = 6;` is an expression that evaluates to the value `6`.
 Calling a function is an expression.
 Calling a macro is an expression.
-The block that we use to create new scopes, `{}`, is an expression, for example:
+A new scope block created with curly brackets is an expression, for example:

 <span class="filename">Filename: src/main.rs</span>